 Quinoa Tabbouleh Salad requires about 45 minutes from start to finish.
 For 52 cents per serving, this recipe covers 8% of your daily requirements of vitamins and minerals.
 This hor d'oeuvre has 136 calories, 4g of protein, and 7g of fat per serving.
 This recipe serves 8.
 Head to the store and pick up tomato, freshly cracked pepper, mint, and a few other things to make it today.
 4 people have made this recipe and would make it again.
 It is a good option if you're following a gluten free, dairy free, lacto ovo vegetarian, and vegan diet.
 This recipe is typical of middl eastern cuisine.
 It is brought to you by Foodista.
 All things considered, we decided this recipe deserves a spoonacular score of 82%.
 This score is excellent.
 If you like this recipe, you might also like recipes such as Quinoa Tabbouleh Salad, Quinoa Tabbouleh Salad, and Quinoa Tabbouleh Salad.

-Salad works really well with Chardonnay, Sauvignon Blanc, and Gruener Veltliner.
+Chardonnay, Alcoholic Drink, and White Wine are great choices for Salad.
 Sauvignon Blanc and Gruner Veltliner both have herby notes that complement salads with enough acid to match tart vinaigrettes, while a Chardonnay can be a good pick for creamy salad dressings.
-You could try Alderbrook Winery Chardonnay.
-Reviewers quite like it with a 4 out of 5 star rating and a price of about 15 dollars per bottle.
+You could try Arrowood Sonoma Chardonnay.
+Reviewers quite like it with a 4.7 out of 5 star rating and a price of about 26 dollars per bottle.

 » Get this wine on Wine.com